RylanRCox/329-Learning-Calendar/README.md

     - All documentation files including the final report.
         - **DBNModel.pdf** is a pdf file of what our DBN model looks like.
         - **FinalCPTs.xlsx** is an excel file containing our hand-crafted CPTs.
-# Requirements to run the program
+# Running the program

+- **Matlab**
+    - In order to run the DBN within matlab, you must ensure that the bnt-master package has been initialized correctly.
+To do so, you must add the folder to your path.
+There are two ways of doing so, either running init.m within the python folder, or manually running the following code in the matlab console:

+            cd ../bnt-master
+            addpath( genpathKPM(pwd) )
+            cd ../Matlab
+            addpath( genpathKPM(pwd) )
+    - Once you have added bnt-master to your path, you can simulate the DBN using the command

+            actionArray = sim_reminder( mk_reminders, IMP, TUE, CCR, BSY )
+        - IMP is the event importance, and allows a value of either 1 or 2, Not important, and important respectively.
+        - TUE is the time until the event, a value between 1 and 3 where 1 is very close, and 3 is very far.
+Very close is defined as an event being within 2 days, and very far is defined as an event being more than 5 days away.
+Any event in between is defined as being a medium distance, and correlates to the value of 2.
+        - CCR is equivalent to the Checked Calendar Recently node, which is a value set by the user when calling the Python code.
+It takes in values from 1-3, correlating to a user checking their calendar daily, weekly, and monthly respectively.
+        - BSY is the busyness of a user, determined by how many events are within the 7 day period we query.
+There are 3 possible values, again ranging from 1-3.
+The possible values are as follows: Not busy(1), Busy(2), and Very Busy(3).
+If a user has less than 5 events in their calendar, they are not busy.
+If they have more than 10 events, they are very busy.
+Any value in between suggests a user is busy.

+- **Python**

-To run this program you will need to have both python and matlab installed.
+    - To run this program you will need to have both python and matlab installed.
 The links for both of those are as follows: [Matlab Install](https://www.mathworks.com/help/install/), [Python Install](https://www.python.org/downloads/).

-As well, you will need to install Matlab Engine API for python in order for our code to run.
+    - As well, you will need to install Matlab Engine API for python in order for our code to run.
 The instructions for that are as follows: [Matlab Engine](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).

-In addition, you will need to give the google calendar API access to your calendar. **Because our application has not been reviewed by google, the email you give access to must be in the list of approved emails.**
+    - In addition, you will need to give the google calendar API access to your calendar. **Because our application has not been reviewed by google, the email you give access to must be in the list of approved emails.**

         - An email account will be provided for easy test access, however, I have also given access to the google account associated with bowen.hui@ubc.ca
-   - If you have any issues accessing with the provided credentials, please email logandavidparker@gmail.com
+        - **If you have any issues accessing with the provided credentials, please email logandavidparker@gmail.com**

+    - Once the following prerequisites are done, you can run the python code using the command

+            %python calc_events.py CCR Reset?

+        - CCR is the Checked Calendar Recently node, which is a value set based on your preferences.
+It takes in values from 1-3, correlating to a user checking their calendar daily, weekly, and monthly respectively.
+If you do not enter in a valid integer, you will run into an error running this code.

+        - Reset? is a boolean flag used for testing, if this value is set to True, it will reset all the reminders set to events within the 7 days that are being read from the calendar. **When running the program with the goal of setting reminders, ensure the Reset? value is set to False.**
+    - You can also run the program by commenting out line 117: main(sys.argv[0], sys.argv[1]) and uncommenting line 116: main(1, False).
+You can then set the parameters through that line, and execute the program using an editor of your choice.